-The inventor of the parking sensors is a Belgian
+The parking sensors, a Belgian invention

 How things can turn out badly for one and thankful for others is the topic of this next story.
 It's all about something everybody uses these days.
 Parking sensors!